Disconnected Agreement in Networks Prone to Link Failures: Early Stopping Agreement

-We give an early-stopping Consensus algorithm whose time performance $\cO(\lambda)$ scales optimally to the stretch $\lambda$ occurring in an execution by the time of halting.
-Nodes rely only on the minimal knowledge, similarly as in algorithms \textsc{SM-Consensus} (in Section~\ref{sec:minimal-knowledge}) and \textsc{LM-Consensus} (in Section~\ref{sec:linear-messages}), but messages carry $\cO(m\log n)$ bits, which is more than short messages of $\cO(\log n)$ bits in algorithm \textsc{SM-Consensus} and linear messages of $\cO(n\log n)$ bits in \textsc{LM-Consensus}.
+We give an early-stopping disconnected agreement algorithm whose running time performance~$\cO(\lambda)$ scales optimally to the stretch $\lambda$ occurring in an execution by the time of halting.
+Nodes rely only on the minimal knowledge, similarly as in algorithms \textsc{SM-Agreement} (in Section~\ref{sec:minimal-knowledge}) and \textsc{LM-Agreement} (in Section~\ref{sec:linear-messages}), but messages carry $\cO(m\log n)$ bits.
+This size is greater than that of short messages with $\cO(\log n)$ bits in algorithm~\textsc{SM-Agreement} and linear messages with $\cO(n\log n)$ bits in algorithm~\textsc{LM-Agreement}.

 \Paragraph{An overview of the algorithm.}

 A graph whose vertices represent nodes and edges stand for links is like a map of the network at a round.
 Nodes executing the algorithm keep sending their knowledge of the network's map to neighbors, while simultaneously receiving similar information from them.
 The goal for each node is to build an approximation of a map of the network, which we call a snapshot.
 More precisely, a \emph{snapshot} of the network at a node~$p$ consists of the names of nodes as vertices and edges between vertices representing links, but only these nodes and links that $p$ has heard about.
 A snapshot at a node~$p$ may include the initial input for a vertex, should the node~$p$ know the input of a node represented by this vertex.
 A whole snapshot encoded as a message takes $\cO(m\log n)$ bits.
 We explain how nodes manage snapshots next.